Internal Tools Development

 Internal tools handle sensitive business data: financial records, customer information, staff details.
 Regulations (GDPR, industry-specific compliance) and basic operational hygiene both require knowing who changed what, when, and why.

 The production pattern stores immutable event records in a structured, queryable table.
 Each record captures the user, timestamp, action, affected record, previous values, and new values.
 Every state change is traceable.
-When the finance director asks why a client's payment terms changed from 30 days to 60, the answer takes seconds, not hours.
+When the finance director asks why a client's payment terms changed from 30 days to 60, the answer is one query: "Changed by J. Patel on 14 March, approved under the new-client policy."
+That takes seconds, not hours.
 We cover this in depth in our guide to audit trail architecture.

 Background processing